conjugateprior/twfy/README.md

 ## Results

-While API call results typically returned as `json` in the background they are parsed into nested `data.frame`s and `list`s using `jsonlite`.
+In general, API call results are returned as `json`, then parsed into nested `data.frame`s and `list`s using `jsonlite`.
 One exception is `getBoundary` which returns a string of KML.

 ## Documentation